Decentralized Composite Optimization in Stochastic Networks: A Dual Averaging Approach with Linear Convergence: Introduction

 where $\mathbf{x} = [x_1^T, \dots, x_n^T]^T$, $\otimes$ denotes the Kronecker product, $I$ is an identity matrix of size $m\times m$, and $\mathcal{L}$ denotes the graph Laplacian associated with the communication network.
 Since $\mathcal{L}$ needs to be explicitly given in formulation~\eqref{eq:trans-prob}, these algorithms and their associated linear convergence results cannot be extended to stochastic communication networks, where the network topology is time-varying and random.
 Among the existing decentralized optimization methods, the decentralized dual averaging (DDA) algorithm proposed by~\cite{NIPS2010_faa9afea} and its later extensions~\cite{tsianos2012push,lee2016coordinate,pmlr-v48-colin16} have been recognized as a powerful framework that can handle stochastic networks.
 However, the convergence rates of existing DDA-type algorithms are rather slow.
 In fact, even for decentralized convex \emph{smooth} optimization in time-invariant networks, which is deemed to be much simpler than Problem \eqref{OPT} in stochastic networks, these algorithms were only known to converge \emph{sublinearly}.
 Specifically, existing DDA-type algorithms, when applied to Problem~\eqref{OPT}, only attain an $\mathcal{O}({1}/{\sqrt{t}})$ sublinear rate of convergence.
 For the special case of Problem~\eqref{OPT} with $h\equiv 0$,~\cite{liu2020towards} recently showed that the convergence rate can be improved to $\mathcal{O}(1/t)$.
 Nevertheless, it remains open whether a DDA-type algorithm can attain linear rate of convergence.

 \textbf{Contribution.} In this paper, we propose a new DDA algorithm that solves Problem \eqref{OPT} in stochastic networks.
 Under a rather mild condition on the stochastic network, we show that the proposed algorithm has an $\mathcal{O}(1/t)$ rate of convergence in the general case and a global linear rate of convergence if each local objective function is strongly convex.
 Our work contributes to the literature of decentralized optimization in the following two aspects: \begin{itemize} \item[i)] We develop the first decentralized algorithm that attains global linear convergence for solving Problem\eqref{OPT} in stochastic networks.
-Existing linearly convergent decentralized algorithms for Problem \eqref{OPT} only work in time-invariant networks and cannot be extended to stochastic networks because they inherently need knowledge of network topology \emph{a priori}.
+Existing linearly convergent decentralized algorithms for Problem \eqref{OPT} only work in networks that are deterministically connected during bounded communication rounds, and therefore cannot be extended to stochastic networks.
 Our algorithm is based on a DDA framework that is fundamentally different from these algorithms.

 \item[ii)] Our algorithmic design and convergence analysis shed new light on DDA-type algorithms.
 Notably, it is the first DDA-type algorithm that attains linear convergence.
-Prior to our work, even for decentralized convex \emph{smooth} optimization in time-invariant networks, which is deemed to be much simpler than Problem \eqref{OPT} in stochastic networks, existing DDA-type algorithms were only known to converge sublinearly.
+Prior to our work, even for decentralized convex \emph{smooth} optimization in time-invariant networks, existing DDA-type algorithms were only known to converge sublinearly.
 The key to achieving the improved rate is the design of a novel dynamic averaging consensus protocol for DDA, which intuitively leads to more accurate local estimates of the global dual variable. \end{itemize}